-Blade chassis C Connection method Recommended CIM(s) w a p th m f a D2CIM-VUSB or D2CIM-DVUSB is used when connecting to a blade-chassis configured as Generic, you will be able to select the USB profiles from the Port Configuration page and the client's USB Profile menu.
-However, virtual media is not supported for generic blade chassis and the Virtual Media menu is disabled on the client.
-DCIM-PS2DCIM-USBG2 1855 • • T Analog KVM Ethernet switch module (standard) Digital Access KVM switch module (optional) KVM switch module (standard on systems sold prior to April, 2005) These switches provide a custom connector hat allows two PS/2 and one video device to be connected to the system.
-Source: Dell PowerEdge 1855 User Guide • DCIM-PS2 1955 in • • • • B P m p One of two types of KVM modules may be installed: Analog KVM switch module Digital Access KVM switch module Both modules enable you to connect a PS/2-compatible keyboard, mouse and video monitor to the system (using a custom cable provided with the system).
-Source: Dell PowerEdge 1955 Owner's Manual • DCIM-PS2 The KVM Switch Module (iKVM) is Integrated DCIM-USBG2
+Blade chassis Connection method Re commended CIM(s) If a D2CIM-VUSB or D2CIM-DVUSB is used when connecting to a blade-chassis configured as Generic, you will be able to select the USB profiles from the Port Configuration page and the client's USB Profile menu.
+However, virtual media is not supported for generic blade chassis and the Virtual Media menu is disabled on the client. • DCIM-PS2 DCIM-USBG2 1855 Includes one of the three KVM modules: Analog KVM Ethernet switch module (standard) Digital Access KVM switch module (optional) KVM switch module (standard on systems sold prior to April, 2005) These switches provide a custom connector that allows two PS/2 and one video device to be connected to the system.
+Source: Dell PowerEdge 1855 User Guide • DCIM-PS2 1955 One of two types of KVM modules may be installed: • Analog KVM switch module • Digital Access KVM switch module Both modules enable you to connect a PS/2-compatible keyboard, mouse and video monitor to the system (using a custom cable provided with the system).
+Source: Dell PowerEdge 1955 Owner's Manual • DCIM-PS2 Dell PowerEdge The KVM Switch Module (iKVM) is Integrated • DCIM-USBG2